-Please refer to the tables under "Key Business Metrics" on pages 26 to 28 above for data relating to the two segments of the Pre-IPO Group, and the IPO Acquisitions, for the year ended December 31, 2020 and the six months ended June 30, 2021.
+Please refer to the tables within this section for data relating to the two segments of the Pre-IPO Group, and the IPO Acquisitions, for the years ended December 31, 2019, 2020 and 2021.

 These metrics have been used to measure and grow the Pre-IPO Group, with Education Segment metrics (related primarily to GeniusU Ltd, including Entrepreneurs Institute's activity) and Campus Segment metrics (related to Entrepreneur Resorts).
 The same metrics used to measure the Group's Education Segment will be used to measure the IPO Acquisitions.
 The reason that we are choosing the same metrics is related to our plan to convert our IPO Acquisitions into a similar "freemium" model by which we measure GeniusU, in which students and partners join the platform for free and then over time a percentage of them upgrade to paid courses, products and certifications.
 The IPO Acquisitions have previously measured students and financial data without necessarily focusing on cost per student or revenue per student.